USDA-SCINet/scinet-workbooks/workbooks/_geospatial/machine-learning/image-ml/deep_learning_for_images.md

     ValueError: Error when checking target: expected dense_6 to have 4 dimensions, but got array with shape (60000, 10)

-## <span style='color:Green'> Your turn: </span>
-What happens if you specify an output layer that is not length 10?
-How useful is the error in this case?
+{% include alert class="question" title="Your turn" content="What happens if you specify an output layer that is not length 10?
+How useful is the error in this case?" %}

 ```python